 The problem with India is the rural India that is still in poverty can’t afford the expensive sanitary solutions and different UN programs of providing cheaper varieties of such products are also not adequate.

-If you listen to the video properly you will know that one out of every four girl drops out of their schools due to menstruation and hygiene related issues.
+Now in another Jaagore campaign on Women’s Health and Sanitation issues, they claimed that one out of every four-girls drops out of their schools due to menstruation and hygiene-related issues.
 So we know how the Jaagore and PowerOf49 campaigners have created their own story for poor literacy among women.

 Now let’s look at the latest statistics available for education in India.